Executive Order 10450: Ban on lesbian and gay federal workers

 Astronomer Frank Kameny (pictured in 2010) was fired from his government job in 1957 for being gay.
 He would later sue the government in a case that went to the US Supreme court and would found the gay rights Mattachine Society.

 Under the order, thousands of lesbian and gay applicants were barred from federal employment, and over 5,000 federal employees were fired under suspicions of being homosexual.
-It came as a part of the US "Lavender Scare" witch hunts which contributed to and complemented the McCarthyist Red Scare.
-From 1947 to 1961, the number of firings based on sexual orientation were far greater than those for membership in the Communist party.
+It came as a part of the "Lavender Scare" witch hunts, which contributed to and complemented the McCarthyist Red Scare.
+From 1947 to 1961, the number of firings based on sexual orientation was far greater than those for membership in the Communist Party.
 It was not until 1973 that a federal judge ruled that a person's sexual orientation alone could not be the sole reason for termination from federal employment, and not until 1975 that the United States Civil Service Commission announced that they would consider applications by gay and lesbian individuals on a case-by-case basis.

 Without explicitly referring to homosexuality, the executive order responded to several years of charges that the presence of homosexual employees in the State Department posed blackmail risks.
-Attorney General Herbert Brownell Jr. explained that the new order was designed to encompass both loyalty and security risks and he differentiated between the two: "Employees could be a security risk and still not be disloyal or have any traitorous thoughts, but it may be that their personal habits are such that they might be subject to blackmail by people who seek to destroy the safety of our country."
+Attorney General Herbert Brownell Jr. explained that the new order was designed to encompass both loyalty and security risks, and he differentiated between the two: "Employees could be a security risk and still not be disloyal or have any traitorous thoughts, but it may be that their personal habits are such that they might be subject to blackmail by people who seek to destroy the safety of our country."
 The executive order had the effect of banning gay men and lesbians from working for any agency of the federal government.

 Prior influences on the order's construction

-The Hoey Committee, an investigative committee created by a Democrat controlled Senate in 1950, was commissioned to investigate and receive testimony from various federal government agencies, the judiciary, and law enforcement officials in Washington DC.
-The purpose of the committee was "to count the number of homosexuals in these departments" and discuss the merits of their inclusion in them Notably, they did not talk to any LGBTQ+ people or groups.
-The findings of the Senate report, entitled Employment of Homosexuals and Other Sex Perverts in Government were that almost "5000 homosexuals were within the military and civilian work force."
-The report concluded that gay people should not be allowed in government work because of their susceptibility to seduction and communism making them a security risk.
+The Hoey Committee, an investigative committee created by a Democrat-controlled Senate in 1950, was commissioned to investigate and receive testimony from various federal government agencies, the judiciary, and law enforcement officials in Washington, DC.
+The purpose of the committee was "to count the number of homosexuals in these departments" and discuss the merits of their inclusion in them.
+They did not talk to any LGBTQ+ people or groups.
+The Senate report, entitled Employment of Homosexuals and Other Sex Perverts in Government, found that almost "5000 homosexuals were within the military and civilian work force."
+The report concluded that gay people should not be allowed in government work because of their susceptibility to seduction and communism, making them a security risk.
 The report served as a key resource to the Eisenhower administration in the creation of Executive Order 10450.
-Thus, the Hoey Committee was one of the first steps of institutionalizing homophobia in government work in the United States, and served as a guide for future government officials to do the same, as the Eisenhower administration did two years later.
+Thus, the Hoey Committee was one of the first steps of institutionalizing homophobia in government work in the United States and served as a guide for future government officials to do the same, as the Eisenhower administration did two years later.